Naming Your Business – Protect Your Brand

 3. Police and Enforce your trademark rights.

-Use TM, SM, or ® where appropriate.
-Publish a Trademark Use Policy with your Terms and Conditions.
+Use TM, SM, or ® where appropriate and publish a Trademark Use Policy with your Terms and Conditions.
+Visit my other article for more information on the proper use of the Trademark Symbol – TM vs. ®.

 4. Get Professional Help.
 Use a licensed attorney.